Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Event rate and eccentricity distribution

-The results for the distribution of $e^\mathrm{10Hz}$ are shown in \cref{fig:ecc} by the step plots.
-To assist understanding, we also plot the cumulative probability distribution in \cref{fig:ecc} as shown by the solid lines converged to $100\%$ at the right vertical axis.
+The results for the distribution of $e^\mathrm{10Hz}$ are shown in \cref{fig:ecc} by the solid lines with the corresponding probability density distribution shown on the left vertical axis.
+To assist understanding, we also plot the cumulative probability distribution in \cref{fig:ecc} as shown by the solid lines converging to $100\%$ at the right vertical axis.
 As seen from the figure, lighter primordial black holes tend to retain larger eccentricity.
-For $M_\mathrm{PBH}=0.01/0.1/1~\msun$, Up to $89\%/40\%/12\%$ of the total inspiral events have $e^\mathrm{10Hz}\ge0.01$, and up to $29\%/9\%/3\%$ have $e^\mathrm{10Hz}\ge0.1$.
-To connect these estimates with observation, assuming $f_\mathrm{PBH}=100\%$, we find that second generation detectors would be expected to detect an eccentric binary coalescence with $M_\mathrm{PBH}=1\msun$ with a few years observation time, while the third generations are expected to probe the eccentric events down to $0.01\msun$ with $10^3$ times of sensitive volume than advanced LIGO and Virgo.
+For $M_\mathrm{PBH}=0.01/0.1/1~\msun$, up to $89\%/40\%/12\%$ of the total inspiral events have $e^\mathrm{10Hz}\ge0.01$, and up to $29\%/9\%/3\%$ have $e^\mathrm{10Hz}\ge0.1$.
+To connect these estimates with observations, assuming $f_\mathrm{PBH}=100\%$, we find that second generation detectors would be expected to detect an eccentric binary coalescence with $M_\mathrm{PBH}=1\msun$ within a few years observation time, while the third generations are expected to probe the eccentric events down to $0.01\msun$ with $10^3$ times of sensitive volume than Advanced LIGO and Virgo.
 In addition, third generation detectors are designed increase sensitivity at frequencies of $\sim 2-5$ Hz, where the eccentricity will be more significant.
-Third generation detectors show promise to detect or constrain our understanding of eccentric binaries.
+Third generation detectors show promise for detecting or constraining our understanding of eccentric binaries.

 We further investigate the impact of $M_\textrm{PBH}$ and $v_\mathrm{rel}$ on the eccentricity distribution.
 In \cref{fig:com1}, the mass $M_\textrm{PBH}$ is fixed to $0.1~\msun$, and the initial relative velocity $v_\mathrm{rel}$ is chosen to be $20/200/2000$ m/s.
-The $e^\mathrm{10Hz}$ results show that higher relative velocity leads to the formation of more eccentric binaries.
-The cutoff for each distribution at the lowest eccentricity in \cref{fig:com1} represents the binaries that would have been circularized the most at gravitational wave frequency $10$ Hz and are from those with the widest separation at initial formation and thus the lowest initial eccentricity, as can be seen from \cref{eq:e0}.
+The $e^\mathrm{10Hz}$ results show that a higher relative velocity leads to the formation of more eccentric binaries.
+The cutoff for each distribution at the lowest eccentricity in \cref{fig:com1} represents the binaries that would have been circularized the most at the gravitational wave frequency $10$ Hz and are from those with the widest separation at initial formation and thus the lowest initial eccentricity, as can be seen from \cref{eq:e0}.